Pelvic Floor Health in NW Calgary

 • Stay Active: Regular physical activity, including low-impact exercises like walking, swimming, and yoga, helps maintain overall health and supports pelvic floor function.

-• Avoid Straining: Whether it’s holding your breath, lifting heavy objects or straining during bowel movements, excessive pressure on the pelvic floor can lead to damage over time.
+• Avoid Straining: Whether it’s holding your breath, lifting heavy objects, or straining during bowel movements, excessive pressure on the pelvic floor can lead to damage over time.
 Be mindful of how you move and avoid activities that can cause strain.

 • Manage Habits: Lifestyle plays a role in pelvic health.
 Learning more about healthy bladder and bowel habits can improve symptoms and overall health.